City3D: Large-Scale Building Reconstruction from Airborne LiDAR Point Clouds: Methodology

 \subsection{Reconstruction}

-Our surface reconstruction involves two types of planar primitives, i.e., vertical planes inferred in the previous step (see~\cref{subsec:InferWalls}) and roof planes directly extracted from the point cloud.
-Unlike PolyFit~\cite{nan2017polyfit} that hypothesizes faces by computing pairwise intersections using all planar primitives, we compute pairwise intersections using only the roof planes, and then the resulted faces are cropped with the outer vertical planes (see Fig.~\ref{fig:pipeline} (g)).
+Our surface reconstruction involves two types of planar primitives, i.e., vertical planes inferred in the previous step (see Section~\ref{subsec:InferWalls}) and roof planes directly extracted from the point cloud.
+Unlike PolyFit~\cite{nan2017polyfit} that hypothesizes faces by computing pairwise intersections using all planar primitives, we compute pairwise intersections using only the roof planes, and then the resulted faces are cropped with the outer vertical planes (see Figure~\ref{fig:pipeline}g).
 This process ensures that the roof boundaries of the reconstructed building can be precisely connected with the inferred vertical walls.
-Besides, since the object to be reconstructed is a real-world building, we introduce a \textit{roof preference} energy term and a set of new hard constraints specially designed for buildings into the original formulation.
+Additionally, since the object to be reconstructed is a real-world building, we introduce a \textit{{roof preference}} energy term and a set of new hard constraints specially designed for buildings into the original formulation.
 Specifically, our objective for obtaining the model faces $F^*$ can be written as

-where $X = \{x_i | x_i \in \{0, 1\}\}$ denotes the binary variables for the faces (1 for \textit{selected} and 0 otherwise). $E_d$ is the data fitting term that encourages selecting faces supported by more points, and $E_{c}$ is the model complexity term that favors simple planar structures.
-For more details about the data fitting term and the model complexity term, please refer to~\citet{nan2017polyfit}.
-In the following part, we mainly elaborate on the new energy term and hard constraints.
+where $X = \{x_i | x_i \in \{0, 1\}\}$ denotes the binary variables for the faces (1 for \textit{{selected}} and 0 otherwise). $E_d$ is the data fitting term that encourages selecting faces supported by more points, and $E_{c}$ is the model complexity term that favors simple planar structures.
+For more details about the data fitting term and the model complexity term, please refer to the original paper of PolyFit~\cite{nan2017polyfit}.
+In the following part, we elaborate on the new energy term and hard constraints.

-\textbf{New energy term}: \textit{roof preference}.
+\textbf{{New energy term}}: \textit{{roof preference}}.
 We have observed in rare cases that a building in aerial point clouds may demonstrate more than one layer of roofs, e.g., semi-transparent or overhung roofs.
 In such a case, we assume a higher roof face is always preferable to the ones underneath.
-We formulate this preference as an additional energy term called \textit{roof preference}, which is defined as
+We formulate this preference as an additional energy term called \textit{{roof preference}}, which is defined as

-where $z_{i} $ denotes the $Z$ coordinate of the centroid of a hypothsized face $f_{i}$. $z_{max}$ and $z_{min}$ are respectively the highest and lowest $Z$ coordinates of the building points. $|F|$ denotes the total number of hypothesized faces.
+where $z_{i} $ denotes the $Z$ coordinate of the centroid of a hypothsized face $f_{i}$. $z_{max}$ and $z_{min}$ are, respectively, the highest and lowest $Z$ coordinates of the building points. $|F|$ denotes the total number of hypothesized faces.

-\textbf{New hard constraints}.
+\textbf{{New hard constraints}}.
 We impose two hard constraints to enhance the topological correctness of the final reconstruction.